AlexWatson1212/embracing-authenticity/_posts/how-to-sit-with-uncertainty-without-rushing-to-fix-it.md

 This guide is about learning how to stay steady when you don’t yet know — without betraying yourself in the process.

-This is something I want my son to understand early, because it shapes nearly every decision you’ll ever make.

 ---

 ## **1. Uncertainty Is Not a Problem — It’s a State**